epfl-lara/scala-smtlib/README.md

 In SBT, the command `sbt test` will run the unit test suite, while the command `sbt IntegrationTest/test` will run the integration test suite.
-During development, it should be fine to run in `~testQuick` mode.
+During development, it should be fine to run in [quick-testing mode](https://www.scala-sbt.org/1.x/docs/Testing.html#testQuick), as `sbt ~testQuick`, running only previously failing tests or those expected to change on file save.

 ### Building the Sources